Tomikz/MistralAPI/README.md

   1) Open your terminal
   2) Run the command: git clone https://github.com/Tomikz/MistralAPI
   3) Navigate to the folder with: cd MistralAPI
+  4) Download Node.js on the website : https://nodejs.org/fr
-  4) Install dependencies using: npm install
+  5) Install dependencies using: npm install

 - Configure environment variables and start the project:
   1) Create a .env.local file at the root of the project and add: MISTRAL_API_KEY=your_mistral_api_key